DJustConnect/samples/README.md

-# DJustConnect Samples
+# DjustConnect Samples
-In this repository you will find sample code for a consumer and provider for the DJustConnect platform.
+In this repository you will find sample code for a consumer and provider for the DjustConnect platform.

 ## Consumer Sample